ryankueter/QuickPaginator/README.md

 ### Targets:
 - .NET 6

+### Features
+- Create a simple or complex paginator using the buttons of your choice.
+- Change the maximum number of buttons displayed, the default is seven.
+- Easily work with Linq's Skip and Take functionality.
+- List all buttons for any pagination scenario.

 ## Properties

 The QuickPaginator provides a number of properties that contain calculated values for each page.